tdincer/Andicam-NIR-pipeline/README.md

-# Andicam Optical/NIR photometry pipeline for point-like sources
+# Andicam Optical & NIR photometry pipeline for point-like sources

-A repository to aid the point source photometry on images collected with the ANDICAM onboard the CTIO 1.3m telescope.
+This respository contains a pipeline for point source photometry on images collected with the ANDICAM instrument onbard the CTIO 1.3m telescope.
 Both aperture and psf techniques are possible.

 SMARTSOpt.py - the main optical photometry module